RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 		* address: [PythonProxyIP:25567]

 ## Flag time
-With all software in place, it is time to capture the flag!
+With all software in place, it is time to retrieve the flag!

 First we need to craft an [OpenOs floppy disk](https://ocdoc.cil.li/item:openos_floppy) with the resources on the island.
-Next we can boot up the computer and paste our Lua code into a new file.
+After which we can boot up the computer and paste our Lua code into a new file.
 Make sure the Python proxy is running, before executing the Lua script.
-When the script is executed, a connection will appear in the Python proxy.
+When the Lua script is executed, a connection will appear in the Python proxy.

 Then, start a second Minecraft client in offline mode, logged in as `ALLESCTF`.
 I used [Impact](https://impactclient.net/)'s alt manager for convenience.
-Now, start the "Evil" Waterfall proxy and connect to it from the second client.
+Finally, start the "Evil" Waterfall proxy and connect to it from the second client.
 The connection will be painfully slow and unstable, but should last just long enough to type:
 ```
 /op [YourUserName]
 ```